sf-wdi-24/modules/week-10-angular/day-04/module-02/readme.md

 We'll go over a few services with their corresponding positive and negative traits.
 There isn't a one-size fits all solution.

+## HTML5 Pushstate

+In Angular we can use URLs like `/books` instead of `#/books` by using something in HTML5 named <a href="http://www.codelord.net/2015/05/12/angularjs-how-to-setup-pushstate-with-html5mode/" target="_blank">pushState</a>.

+This is something which works on the client side but with different servers it won't work unless you know what you're doing.
+It's safe to keep your app from using pushState by not enabling it.

+By default pushState is not enabled so please keep it that way until you understand how to work with it on the server.

 ## Parse

 > Building apps isn't easy, but we get you pretty close. <a href="https://parse.com/" target="_blank">Parse.com</a>